Wahoo CLIMB vs. Elite Rizer: Which One is Worth Your Money?

 Steering

-One of the main differences between CLIMB and Rizer is the steering ability.
+One of the main differences between CLIMB and Rizer is steering.
 Your front fork will be fixed on Wahoo CLIMB, but Rizer will allow you to steer.

 Rizer will allow you the same movement as you get with the Elite Sterzo Smart Steerer.
 This feature contributes to a more realistic riding experience.
-For example, if you turn left, your Zwift avatar will also turn left.
+For example, if you turn left, your Zwift avatar will turn left too.

 There are some limitations, though.
 You can’t steer into other riders, ride behind the centerline, or off the road.
 You have to stay in your line.

-The support of steering in other indoor cycling apps is very limited.
+The support for steering in other indoor cycling apps is very limited.

 Third-party Trainers Compatibility

-The biggest downside of CLIMB is that it is only compatible with Wahoo KICKR trainers released in 2017 and newer.
+The biggest downside of CLIMB is that it is compatible only with Wahoo KICKR trainers released in 2017 or later.
 So, you are unlucky if you are not in the Wahoo ecosystem.

 Rizer is compatible with all ANT+ FE-C trainers (this protocol is a standard for almost all smart trainers).
 However, don’t forget that your bike trainer should also support rotation at the rear axle.
 Otherwise, you can damage your frame’s chainstay.

-Due to the relatively recent release of Rizer, compatibility with third-party manufacturers’ trainers has not yet been confirmed, so I recommend asking the trainer’s manufacturer directly.
+Since Rizer was released relatively recently, compatibility with third-party trainers has not yet been confirmed, so I recommend contacting the trainer’s manufacturer directly.

 Controllability